-After spending most of my childhood and early teenage years entering amateur go-kart circuits, I’ve done my fair share of research into the important factors to consider when purchasing a kart.
-I can lay out some crucial things to think about and better inform your decisions with my own experience.
+After spending most of my childhood and early teenage years entering amateur go-kart circuits, I’ve done my fair share of research into the important factors to consider when buying a kart.
+I can lay out some crucial things to think about to help you learn what go-kart to buy.

-Some of the biggest things to consider alongside top speed are maintenance, experience in karts, cost, and familiarity with race-craft.
+Some of the biggest things to consider alongside top speed are maintenance, experience in karts, cost, and familiarity with racecraft.
 Below, I’m going to further break down this question help you make the right decision when it comes to buying your next kart.

 Sprint and oval tracks are the most common for races, and in almost every division you face, these will be the circuits on which most will spend their time.
-In terms of sprint racing, the karts will look and feel far more familiar when compared to the unique enduro (think of laying horizontally in a kart going 90mph for at least thirty minutes around a road track) spec.
+In terms of sprint racing, the karts will look and feel far more familiar when compared to the unique enduro spec (think of laying horizontally in a kart going 90 mph for at least thirty minutes around a road track).

 Most karts in entry-level races or circuits will have a single-speed four-stroke engine, with the capability of hitting between 40 mph and 50 mph dependent on the track itself.
 Truth be told, for a kart that specializes in sprinting, big engines with more horsepower are almost a detriment in most classes.

 These karts are specifically designed to be lightweight, and this can be seen in even the small details such as having only one set of brakes or a lacking of an external radiator.
 Adding gears and a shift is yet more weight, which is why your typical sprinter karts don’t have anything except a brake and a gas paddle where your feet will be.

 In terms of track type, ovals are a rather versatile racing destination.
 For those of you who are dedicated oval racers, you’ll know that the best results come from having a sturdy, somewhat heavier chassis to better handle the downforce and constant turns on the same side.